chunxy/diagrams-magic/README.md

-# dimagic
+# diagrams-magic

-The **dimagic** is an IPython magic that enables calling [`diagrams` ](https://github.com/seflless/diagrams) within IPython kernel to draw graphs with pure texts.
+The **diagrams-magic** is an IPython magic that enables calling [`diagrams` ](https://github.com/seflless/diagrams) within IPython kernel to draw graphs with pure texts.
 The most common use case, however, would be to use this magic within Jupyter Notebook, which integrates the IPython kernel within it.

 ## Requirements
 - `diagrams`